-Never modify this ATV through improper installation or use of accessories.
-All parts and accessories added to this vehicle should be genuine Bombardier or equivalent components designed for use on this ATV and should be installed and used according to instructions.
+Never modify this vehicle through improper installation or use of accessories.
+All parts and accessories added to this vehicle should be approved by BRP and should be installed and used according to instructions.
 If you have questions, consult an authorized Bombardier ATV dealer.